 CEREC - The Next Revolution in Dentistry

-When treating severe decay, fractures or even tooth pigmentation, dentists can perform a variety of procedures to restore lost dental function and esthetics.
+When treating severe decay, fractures or even tooth pigmentation, dentists can perform a variety of procedures to restore lost dental function and aesthetics.
 One such procedure is CEREC crowns, an oral rehabilitation system that has revolutionized the way dentistry is done.

 What are CEREC crowns?

+So what is a cerec crown?
 First of all we must keep in mind that crowns are a type of restoration that covers the entire tooth structure and has among its functions to achieve functional and aesthetic rehabilitation, in addition to protecting the remaining tooth structure.

-Generally this treatment requires two or more appointments (several days apart) since the dental impressions must be taken, the provisional crown must be made and placed, then the adjustment, color and contact tests of the definitive crown must be done and finally there is the appointment to place and cement it.
+Generally this treatment requires two or more appointments (several days apart) since the dental impressions must be taken, the provisional crown must be made and placed, then the adjustment, colour and contact tests of the definitive crown must be done and finally there is the appointment to place and cement it.

 Fortunately for many patients, thanks to CEREC technology, both the design and fabrication of the crown can be performed in a single session.
 This is possible because both processes are guided by a CAD-CAM computer, making it the most advanced dental prosthetic system.